Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Postponed proofs

 We have shown that the full system can be defined as the limit of truncated systems~$(\xi^n_0,S,h)$ having null initial condition outside $\B(\oo,n)$.

-In order to show that this construction is $\Gamma_p$-covariant, we need to see that the limit is the same if instead we take truncations on~$\B(w,n)$, for any fixed~$w\in G$.
+We need to show that this construction is $\Gamma_p$-covariant, where $\Gamma_p$ is the group of automorphisms defined in the begging of Section~\ref{sec:generalgraphs}.
+We will show that the limit is the same if instead we take truncations on~$\B(w,n)$, for any fixed~$w\in G$.
 Let $w\in G$ be fixed.
 Take $\tilde{\xi}^{n}_0=\xi_0\cdot\I_{\B(w,n)}$, that is, the initial condition $\xi_0$ with all particles outside $\B(w,n)$ deleted.
 Consider the truncated system given by $(\tilde{\xi}^{n}_0,S,h)$.
-By the above argument, the limit of these truncated systems is well defined.
+By the above argument, the limit of these truncated systems is well-defined.

 Let $y \in G$ and $j\in\Z^*$.
 We want to show that $\Pb[\tilde{\T}_{y,j} = \T_{y,j}] = 1$.
 It is enough to show that $\Pb[\T^n_{y,j} \wedge T \neq \tilde{\T}^n_{y,j} \wedge T] \to 0$ as $n\to\infty$, for any fixed $T>0$.